Ansley Cargill

 That year, she also won the $25k tournament in Vancouver where she was defending champion.

 On the WTA Tour, she reached one singles quarterfinal at Sarasota, FL in 2003.
 She defeated world No. 13, Patty Schnyder of Switzerland, in the first round, and world No. 31, Tamarine Tanasugarn of Thailand, in the second round before losing to world No. 22, Nathalie Dechy of France.

 She also reached one WTA Tour doubles final at Tokyo, the Japan Open in 2003, with Ashley Harkleroad of the United States, they lost to Maria Sharapova and Tamarine Tanasugarn.

-Cargill played nine Grand Slam main-draw events and reached the second round of the 2003 Australian Open, defeating Anabel Medina Garrigues before losing to Venus Williams.
+Cargill played nine major main-draw events and reached the second round of the 2003 Australian Open, defeating Anabel Medina Garrigues before losing to Venus Williams.

 Following her graduation from Duke University, Cargill worked for two years in Equity Sales at the Atlanta office of financial brokerage firm Morgan Stanley.
 Since then, she works as financial analyst for the Boca Raton based management consultancy firm East Management Services.